- Coton de Tulear Puppy Overview

 Skin & Coat Health of the Coton de Tulear

-The coat of the Coton de Tulear is from which the breed gets its name.
-It's soft, long, dense, dry, and supple with the texture of cotton.
-The Coton de Tulear comes in three varieties.
-The first one is white, which involves a hint of champagne.
-They also come in a tri-color which includes brown, white, and black, which generally fade away as they grow older.
-The third one is a mix of white and black, from which black is the color that retains.
-Keeping the skin and coat clean will contribute to keeping them healthy.
+The coat of the coton de Tulear is where the breed gets its name.
+It’s soft, long, dense, dry, and supple with the texture of cotton.
+The coton de Tulear comes in three varieties.
+The first is white, which involves a hint of champagne.
+They also come in a tri-color including brown, white, and black, which generally fade away as they grow older.
+The third is a mix of white and black, and black is the color that is retained.
+Keeping the skin and coat clean contributes to keeping them healthy.

-Your Coton de Tulear might get Allergic Dermatitis or hotspots, an allergic reaction caused by food, grooming products, and environmental irritants, such as insect bites or pollen.
-If your Coton de Tulear has this skin condition, he might scratch himself continuously, and a peek at the skin often reveals a nasty rash.
+Your coton de Tulear potentially gets allergic dermatitis or hotspots, an allergic reaction caused by food, grooming products, and environmental irritants, such as insect bites or pollen.
+If your coton de Tulear has this skin condition, they scratch themself continuously and often form a rash.

-Apart from this, if your Coton de Tulear is constantly scratching or licking their ears or toes, you might want to get him to a vet and check if he has a yeast infection.
-The infection typically strikes the ears or paws.
+If your coton de Tulear is constantly scratching or licking their ears or paws, get them to a vet to check if they have a yeast infection.
+A yeast infection typically strikes the ears or paws.

 Treatment & Care

-For the treatment of allergic dermatitis, the best thing to do is keep your Coton de Tulear away from allergens.
-Medicines can help with itchy rashes, but your vet might recommend to you some medicated shampoos that will work to soothe the injured skin and calm inflammation.
-Additionally, your vet might also ask you to bathe your Coton de Tulear frequently (weekly to every other week) to keep them free of allergens and eliminate allergens from their hair coat.
-These allergens usually lead to skin allergy flare-ups.
+For the treatment of allergic dermatitis, the best thing to do is keep your coton de Tulear away from allergens.
+Medicines help with itchy rashes, and your vet recommends medicated shampoos that soothe the injured skin and calm inflammation.
+Your vet asks you to bathe your coton de Tulear frequently (weekly to every other week) to keep them free of allergens and eliminate allergens from their hair coat.

-Furthermore, vets also recommend giving your Coton de Tulear a medicated bath consisting of antifungal and antimicrobial agents and ingredients that will enable you to bathe your dog often without drying their skin.
-Yeast infections can be diagnosed quickly and often react well to a topical cream.
-Your veterinarian may recommend using medicated sprays or baths to treat a yeast infection in your Coton de Tulear puppy.
-You can use an oral or topical flea killer for fleas and clean the dog's home or yard thoroughly.
+Give your coton de Tulear a medicated bath consisting of antifungal and antimicrobial agents and ingredients that enable you to bathe your dog often without drying their skin.
+Yeast infections are diagnosed quickly and often react well to a topical cream.
+Your veterinarian sometimes recommends using medicated sprays or baths to treat a yeast infection.
+Use an oral or topical flea killer for fleas and clean the dog’s home and yard thoroughly.

-Ticks can be hard to get rid of.
-To remove a tick from your dog's coat, you need to remove it with the help of a tweezer properly.
-You can do it by gently pulling it out, ensuring that you get rid of it completely.
-If the head of the tick remained lodged to your Coton de Tulear's skin, it might lead to an infection.
-You can keep the tick with some alcohol in a jar.
-If your Coton de Tulear feels ill in a couple of days, you'll need to visit a vet to diagnose what's wrong.
-If you live in an area where ticks are a common problem, you need to consult your vet to recommend some tick control products.
+To remove a tick from your dog’s coat, use tweezers.
+Gently pull it out, ensuring that you get rid of it completely.
+If the head of the tick remains lodged in your coton de Tulear’s skin, it often leads to an infection.
+Keep the tick with some alcohol in a jar in case the tick needs to be identified properly.
+If your coton de Tulear feels ill in a couple of days, visit a vet to diagnose what’s wrong.
+If you live in an area where ticks are a common problem, consult your vet to recommend tick control products.

-Changes in skin color and texture of your Coton de Tulear might be a sign of infection.
-You can simply go for a blood test to find out the underlying cause in such a case.
-Remember to ask your vet about any critical changes in your dog's coat.
+Changes in skin color and texture of your coton de Tulear are a sign of infection.
+Go for a blood test to find out the underlying cause in such a case.
+Ask your vet about any changes in your dog’s coat.

 Skin and Coat Health Options We Love